7 top reasons to save your money

 It can also give you peace of mind to know that if such an emergency were to arise, you wouldn’t have to struggle to cover the costs of living.

-According to Bankrate’s emergency fund report, 47 percent of Americans surveyed said they wouldn’t be able to afford a $1,000 expense with their savings.
+According to Bankrate’s recent Annual Emergency Savings report, 56 percent of Americans surveyed said they wouldn’t pay for an emergency expense of $1,000 or more from their savings.
 Saving at least a few months’ worth of expenses can help you avoid building up greater debt in the future.

 Let’s face it, many of our life goals aren’t free.
 Anything from pursuing higher education to buying a home requires a certain amount of funding, which you’ll need to plan ahead for.